deadlight/0atman.com/content/blaze.md

 <script src="https://gist.github.com/0atman/491f0aeda776c9cbbdf0a30f872e2199.js"></script>

-It also allows as many paramaters to be passed to your interpreter as you like (unlike normal shebangs), which means you can use tools like [pex](https://github.com/pantsbuild/pex):
+It then allows as many paramaters to be passed to your interpreter as you like (unlike normal shebangs), which means you can use tools like [pex](https://github.com/pantsbuild/pex):

 <script src="https://gist.github.com/0atman/f673844a92ac3e24ab24b3fe45b299aa.js"></script>

-(Note that we are able to use pex's ephemeral venv trick to run python with any requirements pre-installed)
+> (Note that we are able to use pex's ephemeral venv trick to run python with any requirements pre-installed)

 Blaze's REAL trick, is that if it is called with a `.md` file, it only executes code inside triple-backtick codefences, as in this all-encompasing example of a literate program with built-in requirements:

 <script src="https://gist.github.com/0atman/c9ebb7e7256d7a144ac3587c1ad7bfec.js"></script>

+> (the file should end in .md, I've ended it in .py for syntax-highlighting reasons)

 Magic, right?